 Job market in Bulgaria

-Expats looking for employment in Bulgaria will find the most opportunities in the urban centres of Sofia, Plovdiv and Varna, working within multinational companies as well as in the IT, finance and engineering industries.
+Expats seeking employment in Bulgaria will likely find the most opportunities in the urban centres of Sofia, Plovdiv and Varna, working within multinational companies and in the IT, finance and engineering industries.
 Teaching English in Bulgaria is another opportunity for expats to find employment.

-Those with multilingual proficiencies, specifically in key European languages such as Russian, English, French and German, are in demand in Bulgaria and are therefore more likely to find a job.
-This is because many European companies outsource their labour to Bulgaria.
-Knowledge of Bulgarian will be useful in securing employment with a local company.
+Those with multilingual proficiencies, specifically in key European languages such as Russian, English, French and German, are in demand in Bulgaria and are more likely to find a job.
+One reason for this demand is that many European companies have established outsourcing centres in Bulgaria.
+Knowledge of Bulgarian will also help secure employment with a local company.

 Finding a job in Bulgaria